 Born and raised in New York City, Joe received bachelor of arts degrees in theology and history from Fordham University, Lincoln Center, before relocating to Boston for graduate school.
 There he received a master of theological studies in Islam from Harvard Divinity School, and a master of arts and doctoral degree from Harvard’s Department of Near Eastern Languages and Civilizations.

 Joe has previously taught at Dartmouth College’s Department of Religion, and served a term of three years on the editorial team for Duke University Press’s Journal of Middle East Women’s Studies.
 He has held research appointments at the Johns Hopkins School of Medicine, the Center for Black, Brown, and Queer Studies, the Institut d'études politiques de Paris, and the I Tatti Center for Italian Renaissance Studies in Florence.

 When not teaching, reading, or writing, Joe enjoys running 5Ks, playing real-time and turn-based strategy games, and spending far too much money on graphic tees.

-"Contagion, Causality, and Circumspection in a Late-Mamlūk Digest of Natural Philosophy," the Mamlūk Studies Review [forthcoming, 2023]
+"Contagion, Causality, and Circumspection in a Late-Mamlūk Digest of Natural Philosophy," the Mamlūk Studies Review [in press]

 Monographs in Preparation